wwnorton/style/guides-website/docs/javascript-style.md

 import insideDirectory from './insideDirectory'; // camelCase export/import/directory name/implicit "index"
 // ^ supports both insideDirectory.js and insideDirectory/index.js
 ```

+### camelCase Export Usage

-### Use camelCase when you export-default a function.
+Use camelCase when you export-default a function.
 Your filename should be identical to your function’s name.

 ```javascript
 function makeStyleGuide() {